 Govt to Separate Medical Aid from Medical Insurance

-The government believes that what medical aids can do and what medical insurance can do are two different things.
+The government believes that what medical aids can do and what health insurance can do are two different things.

-Government says health insurance products are attempting to do what medical schemes are doing and this means they should be registering as medical schemes.
+Government says health insurance products are attempting to do what separate medical aid does.
+And this means they should be registering as medical schemes.

 The government’s point of view is that there are some health insurance policies which undermine medical schemes and, if allowed to continue, they will threaten the commercial viability of medical schemes, negatively impacting on legitimate medical scheme members.

 Limited Health Care for those who Can’t Afford Medical Aid?